FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargesubcategory.md

 Charge Subcategory indicates what kind of usage or adjustment the row represents.
 Charge Subcategory is a supplemental detail to the Charge Type.
 It provide additional context to describe the primary category of charge.

-This linkage to the parent ChargeType means that for every entry under ChargeType, there is a corresponding Charge Subcategory that further refines the nature of the charge.
-It's a nested level of detail that allows users to see not just what type of charge was incurred, but also how that charge interacts with their purchasing agreements and discounts.
+This linkage to the parent Charge Type means that for every entry under Charge Type, there can be a corresponding Charge Subcategory that further refines the nature of the charge.
+It's a nested level of detail that allows users to see not just what type of charge was incurred.
+Current sub-categorization currently applies to Charge Type values 'Usage' and 'Adjustment'.
+Support for others will be added as needed.

 When Charge Type is "Usage", the Charge Subcategory specifies if the usage is accounted for by pre-purchased commitments or if the usage has not benefited from these discounts.